englercj/node-esl/README.md

 The body for the same command issued with `api` and `bgapi` should be the same; even when the headers, event type, and time it takes for the callback to execute are different.
 The Library attempts to smooth these differences out by providing a common interface, even though behind the scenes things are quite different.
+If you are using `api`, please make sure you don't call it a second time before the callback of the first time executes, otherwise you could have the response of the first call passed to the second call callback.

 ### Tests